treasure-data/digdag/digdag-docs/src/composing_workflow.rst

 Using API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With API, you can set variables programmably.
-For exampe, Python API is ``digdag.task.export_params``:
+You can set variables programmably using language API.
+For exampe, Python API provides ``digdag.task.export_params``:

 .. code-block:: python